Robonauts-Everybot/FTC-Everybot-Docs/docs/manual/code.md

 ## Specifics

 With this brief overview of the organization let's revisit subsystems, this time with more details.
+We will start with some commonalities across all of

 ---